timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - In the course of issuing the penalty to Purple #07, several blockers skate in non-derby direction.
 I make a rapid movement to accelerate laterally in non-derby direction before coming to a sharp stop in alignment with the blockers reforming the rear wall.
             - Even though I had to maneuver my body rapidly, I completed the motion of the high block verbal cue while maneuvering myself.
+            - The JR for Purple and both PLTs see and repeat my hand signal even though their view of me is obstructed by players and officials.

         === "Importance :material-cursor-default-click:"